Mephiles/torntools_extension/CONTRIBUTING.md

     * Operators ( = + - * / ) and commas are followed by spaces.
     * Statements end with a semicolon.
     * Strings are surrounded by `"`'s.
-    * Although we have automated code formatting via Github Actions, maintain readable code in PRs.
+    * Although we have automated code formatting via GitHub Actions, maintain readable code in PRs.
-        * Please note that HTML inside of a `.js`-file, won't get automatically formatted.
+        * Please note that HTML inside `.js` and `.ts` files, won't get automatically formatted.
 Please format them manually.
 * We also use some standard naming conventions.
     * Identifier names (variables and functions) start with a letter and use camelCase.
         * If they are global constants, use UPPERCASE.
-* All code should work on as much browsers as possible.
+* All code should work on as many browsers as possible.
     * Optional Chaining isn't supported by Kiwi Browser.
 * Any changes should be added in the `extension/changelog.json` file under the first unreleased version.
     * First contributions should also update `extension/ scripts/global/team.js` to add yourself as member and choose a color for in the changelog.